 1. Drop the value of your house (if it’s struggling to sell).
 Sometimes it’s better to count your blessings and move on.

-2. Delay putting your house on the market and pray your neighbours will be swept away by a tornado.
+2. Delay putting your house on the market and pray your neighbours will be swept away by a random tornado.

 3. Call in the reinforcements.
 Depending on your situation, there are a few authorities you can turn to for help.
 Your local council will be able to tell you what policies they have in place for dealing with difficult neighbours.
 Most states also have dispute resolution centres to help you understand the laws and regulations to manage your dispute.